What is Siam Park officially?

 Siam Park in Tenerife is well organised and worthy of its glowing reviews.
 It's a fun and full day out that represents great value for money.
 Peak summer is the only time that comes under criticism, due to the sheer volume of visitors.

 You may have to queue to get your ticket.
-Then queue again to go through the entrance,or get your SThen queue again for the obligatory photo in front of the mosaic elephant.
-Even if you refuse the photo, you still have to queue.
-This really frustrates the locals which in itself can be entertaining.
-The first 2 queues can be avoided if you book your ticket in advance.
+Then queue again to go through the entrance.
+Then queue again for the obligatory photo in front of the mosaic elephant.
+Even if you refuse the photo, you still have to queue while everyone else has theirs.

 As promised from its conception, the park continues to expand and it's good to see it has no intention of being knocked off the #1 spot.
-In fact, as a knock on effect, it has seriously forced the original rival water park, Aqualand, to up its game.
-So it's win-win for everyone.
+In fact, as a knock-on effect, it has seriously forced the original rival water park Aqualand to up its game.
+So it's a win-win for everyone.

-As always, the food and drinks in these types of places are pricey, while not outrageous.
+As always, Siam Park food and drinks are pricey, while not outrageous.
 Even though there are bars dotted about, you still have to pay by card or cash, which is somewhat inconvenient for a water park.
+You can get around this hassle by carrying your phone and cards in a waterproof pouch.

 Ian's Siam Park review